-Park, our wholly owned subsidiary pharmacy based in Irvine, California, is focused on general customizable pharmaceutical compounding.
+Park Compounding, Inc. ("Park"), our wholly owned subsidiary pharmacy based in Irvine, California, is focused on primarily health and wellness related, customizable pharmaceutical compounding.
 Park dispenses sterile and non-sterile compounded medications prescribed by licensed practitioners when commercially available choices do not meet a patient's needs.
-Park also produces and dispenses certain of our ophthalmic formulations.
+Park also produces and dispenses certain of our ophthalmology-based formulations.
+In July 2019, we entered into an asset purchase agreement to sell substantially all the assets of Park, contingent upon the California Board of Pharmacy issuing the buyer a temporary pharmacy permit and other customary terms and conditions.
+If a temporary license is issued, we expect to close the sale of Park on or before August 27, 2019 - as described more fully above under the sub-heading "Park Sale" (see Note 16).